-The health and safety of workers, the public, and the environment are of utmost importance to the Navy.
-The Navy will analyze the potential effects of the alternatives on public health and safety and the environment, and document the findings in the EIS/OEIS.
+The Navy analyzed the potential effects of the alternatives on public health and safety and the environment and documented the findings in the Final EIS/OEIS.

-The U.S. Naval Nuclear Propulsion Program maintains an outstanding record of over 165 million miles safely steamed on nuclear power.
+The U.S. Naval Nuclear Propulsion Program maintains an outstanding record of over 170 million miles safely steamed on nuclear power.
 A leader in environmental protection, the Program has published annual environmental reports since the 1960s, showing that the Program has not had an adverse effect of human health or on the quality of the environment.
 Because of the Program’s demonstrated reliability, U.S. nuclear-powered warships are welcomed in more than 150 ports of call in over 50 foreign countries and dependencies.